-Beyond the shocking human cost of this conflict, the streets and infrastructure of innumerable towns and cities had been reduced to ruin.
-Schools, hospitals, churches, and apartment buildings left devastated.
-A massive reconstruction effort would be necessary to see cities made habitable again; and restore the comforts of living while coming to terms with the dead.
+Beyond the shocking human cost of this conflict, the streets and buildings in innumerable towns, villages, and cities across the continent had been reduced to ruin.
+Schools, hospitals, churches, and apartments left devastated.
+In the former Nazi capital of Berlin, an estimated 600,000 apartments had been destroyed, along with many important public buildings.

 In this post, we will be looking at some of the war damage still visible in Berlin’s central Mitte district.

 All Photos: Matt Robinson/Berlin Experiences